 Since the recession began, the unemployment rate increased by more than 5 percentage points to 10% at the end of 2009, while the proportion of those marginally attached to the labor force (which includes the unemployed as well as those involuntarily working part-time) increased from about 8% in 2007 to 17% at the end of 2009.
-As shown in Chart 6, during the past two years there also was a considerable fall in the average work week, which fell by at little more than an hour per week.
+As shown in Chart 6, during the past two years there also was a considerable fall in the average weekly hours of work.